Yali (mythology): Iconography

 Descriptions of, and references to, yalis are ancient, but they became prominent in South Indian sculptures in the 16th century.
 Yalis were described to be more powerful than the lion, the tiger, or the elephant.
-In its iconography, the yali has a cat-like graceful body, but the head of a lion with the tusks of an elephant (gaja), and the tail of a serpent.
+In its iconography, the yali has a cat-like body, but the head of a lion with the tusks of an elephant (gaja), and the tail of a serpent.
 Sometimes, they have been shown standing on the back of a makara, another mythical creature and considered to be the vahana of Budha (Mercury).
 Some images look like three-dimensional representation of yalis.
 Images or icons have been found on the entrance walls of the temples, and the graceful mythical lion is believed to protect and guard the temples and ways leading to the temple.
 They usually have the stylised body of a lion and the head of some other beast, most often an elephant (gaja-vyala).
 Other common examples are: the lion-headed (simha-vyala), horse- (ashva-vyala), human- (nir-vyala) and the dog-headed (shvana-vyala) ones.